 Energy and Climate Change

 Energy management and climate change are high priorities at Acadia.
-In recent years numerous energy management upgrades have been implemented at Acadia significantly reducing our energy consumption and contribution to climate change.
+In recent years numerous energy efficiency upgrades have been implemented at Acadia significantly reducing our energy consumption and contribution to climate change.
 The Department of Facilities and Physical Plant Services are responsible for all infrastructure on campus.
 The Acadia Sustainability office provides support to all departments and coordinates education and engagement programs.